Chart Color Schemes

 Employment

-South Hurstville has a well-educated workforce with professional services showing strong representation.
-The unemployment rate was 2.8% as of the past year, with an estimated employment growth of 2.2%.
+South Hurstville has a highly educated workforce with professional services well represented.
+The unemployment rate was 2.9% in the past year, with an estimated employment growth of 3.7%.

-As of June 2025, 3130 residents were in work while the unemployment rate was 1.4% below Greater Sydney's rate of 4.2%.
-Workforce participation lagged significantly at 54.7% compared to Greater Sydney's 60.0%.
+As of September 2025, there are 3,160 residents employed, and the unemployment rate is 1.3% lower than Greater Sydney's rate of 4.2%.
+Workforce participation is lower at 54.7%, compared to Greater Sydney's 60.0%.
 The dominant employment sectors among residents include health care & social assistance, retail trade, and professional & technical services.
-South Hurstville shows particular strength in transport, postal & warehousing, with an employment share of 1.6 times the regional level.
+Notably, transport, postal & warehousing has an employment share 1.6 times the regional level.

 Frequently Asked Questions - Employment